TrentBrown/weave-into-mesos/README.md

   Weave

   --weave-install-dir WEAVE_INSTALL_DIR
-                        The directory in which to install Weave.
-Must be on a writable volume. (default:
+                        The directory in which to install Weave. (default:
                         /home/<mesos_admin_username>) [env var:
                         WEAVE_INSTALL_DIR]
+  --weave-with-router   Install the Weave router. [env var: WEAVE_WITH_ROUTER] --weave-without-router
+                        Do not install the Weave router. [env var:
+                        WEAVE_WITHOUT_ROUTER]
+  --weave-with-proxy    Install the Weave proxy. [env var: WEAVE_WITH_PROXY] --weave-without-proxy
+                        Do not install the Weave proxy. [env var:
+                        WEAVE_WITHOUT_PROXY]
+  --weave-with-scope    Install the Weave scope. [env var: WEAVE_WITH_SCOPE] --weave-without-scope
+                        Do not install the Weave scope. [env var:
+                        WEAVE_WITHOUT_SCOPE]

 weave-router:
   Weave Router